 Innamincka Regional Reserve South Australia

-A few images over my years in this area, is a work in progress as I have so many images from this area.
+A few images from 3 trips to this special area, 2017, 2018 & 2020 - is a work in progress as I have so many images from this area.

 Innamincka Regional Reserve is a park of contrasts.
 Covering more than 1.3 million hectares of land, ranging from the life-giving wetlands of the Cooper Creek system to the stark arid outback, the reserve also sustains a large commercial beef cattle enterprise, and oil and gas fields.